Better essays: signposting

 This essay will:

-You might wish to quantify what the essay will do.
-For example, you could say, 'This essay will address three aspects'.
-You could also signpost how this will be done.
-For example, you could say, 'This essay will attempt to determine whether cats are better pets than dogs by analysing studies of their behaviour.'
-Other examples of terms you could use include: describe, review, evaluate and explore.
+To quantify what your essay will do, you could say: 'This essay will address three aspects'.
+You could also signpost how this will be done, for example: 'This essay will attempt to determine whether cats are better pets than dogs by analysing studies of their behaviour.'

-The following examples provide a word or phrase and what it tells the reader.
+These examples show a word or phrase and what it tells the reader:

-- Furthermore — this takes the point, issue, or data further
+- 'Furthermore' — takes the point, issue, or data further

-- However — This add an alternative or challenge, but less strongly than the phrase 'In contrast'
+- 'However' — adds an alternative or challenge, but less strongly than the phrase 'In contrast'

 Signposting in conclusions

-In conclusions, you can use many terms and phrases that you have uses in the introduction and main body, but not all of these are appropriate for a conclusion.
-Don't introduce new material in a conclusion.
-You can use the past perfect tense; “This essay has focused on”, or present tense; “This essay shows that...”.
+You can use many terms and phrases from the introduction and main body of your essay in the conclusion too, but not all of them are appropriate.
+You shouldn't introduce new material in a conclusion and can use the past perfect tense ('This essay has focused on') or present tense ('This essay shows that').